mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-confidential-containers.rst

 #.
 Label the worker nodes that you want to use with confidential containers.

-   This step ensures that you can continue to run traditional container workloads and vGPU workloads on some nodes in your cluster.
+   This step ensures that you can continue to run traditional container workloads with GPU or vGPU workloads on some nodes in your cluster.

 #.
 Install the Confidential Containers Operator.